 Fatal medical negligence claims

 So what is the goal with fatal medical negligence claims?
-Simple: obtain both compensation and answers regarding why a family member was suffering.
+Simple: obtain both compensation and answers regarding why a family member was suffering this personal injury.
 Because you expect that medical care ensures their health and well-being is the highest priority: never the loss of a loved one.

 What is Fatal Medical Negligence?